Bright from the Start

 What do you mean by technical assistance, and how can I receive it?

-On-site technical assistance is available to help child care programs prepare for and maintain being Quality Rated.
-Child care resource and referral agencies offer free technical assistance to participating programs.
+Free on-site technical assistance is available to support child care programs through the Quality Rated process and assist them in maintaining continuous quality improvements.
+Regional Child Care Resource and Referral agencies (CCR&R) offer free technical assistance to participating programs.
 Targeted technical assistance includes training on topics such as: Environment Rating Scales, Early Learning Standards, Cultural Competency, and the use of the Physical Activity and Nutrition Assessment.
-A standardized technical assistance model supports the completion of the Quality Rated process and pending ERS observation.
-You may request technical assistance on your application.
+Each CCR&R has a standardized technical assistance model that supports programs through each rating cycle of the Quality Rated process including the ERS observation.
+You may request technical assistance within your Quality Rated application.

-The online portfolio helps you organize and submit all of the supporting evidence that demonstrates how your program meets criteria within five program standards.
+The online portfolio helps you organize and submit all of the supporting evidence that demonstrates how your program meets criteria within the five program standards that make up the structural component of Quality Rated.

 • Standard 1 – Director and Teacher Qualifications and Georgia Professional Development System Verification